 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are % for employers and % for employees.
+The agreed contribution rates for future years are 31.3% for employers and 5.5% to 11.4% for employees.
+The estimated value of employer contributions for the forthcoming year is £105,000.